maxin-cn/starter-hugo-academic/content/publication/journal-article/tifs_fagan_2021/index.md

 publication: "*IEEE Transactions on Information Forensics and Security*"
 publication_short: "T-IFS"

-abstract: Near-infrared-visual (NIR-VIS) heterogeneous face recognition (HFR) aims to match NIR face images with the corresponding VIS ones.
-It is a challenging task due to the sensing gaps among different modalities.
-Occlusions in the input face images make the task extremely complex.
-To tackle these problems, we present a Saliency Search Network (SSN) to extract domain-invariant identity features.
-We propose to automatically search the efﬁcient parts of face images in a modality-aware man- ner, and remove redundant information.
-Moreover, the searching process is guided by an information bottleneck network, which mitigates the overﬁtting problems caused by small datasets.
-Extensive experiments on both complete and partial NIR-VIS HFR on multiple datasets demonstrate the effectiveness and robustness of the proposed method to modality discrepancy and occlusions.
+abstract: Substantial improvements have been achieved in the ﬁeld of face recognition due to the successful application of deep neural networks.
+However, existing methods are sensitive to both the quality and quantity of the training data.
+Despite the availability of large-scale datasets, the long tail data distribution induces strong biases in model learning.
+In this paper, we present a Face Augmentation Generative Adversarial Network (FA-GAN) to reduce the inﬂuence of imbalanced deformation attribute distributions.
+We propose to decouple these attributes from the identity representation with a novel hierarchical disentangle- ment module.
+Moreover, Graph Convolutional Networks (GCNs) are applied to recover geometric information by exploring the interrelations among local regions to guarantee the preservation of identities in face data augmentation.
+Extensive experiments on face reconstruction, face manipulation, and face recognition demonstrate the effectiveness and generalization ability of the proposed method.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.